Are all Bontrager helmets transitioning to the Trek brand?

 Yes, the helmet pads are replaceable.
 Replacement pads can be ordered on Trekbikes.com.

-The Little Dipper features a dialed fit system that allows the rider to easily adjust the fit of the helmet with one hand.
+The Little Dipper features a dialled fit system that allows the rider to adjust the fit of the helmet easily with one hand.

-The Trek Little Dipper features a dialed fit system.
-Turn the dial clockwise to tighten, and counterclockwise to loosen.
+The Trek Little Dipper features a dialled fit system.
+Turn the dial clockwise to tighten and anti-clockwise to loosen.
 It's that simple!

-The Trek Little Dipper uses an adjustable divider that is easily adjusted for the perfect fit.
+The Trek Little Dipper uses an adjustable divider that is easy to adjust for the perfect fit.

 The Trek Little Dipper helmet uses a FidLock buckle to ensure a secure fit.

-Trek Little Dipper is available in two color options: Alpine Blue and Pink Frosting.
+Trek Little Dipper is available in two colour options: Alpine Blue and Pink Frosting.

-Trek Little Dipper is offered in one size – toddler, which is fits a circumference range of 46 – 50 cm.
+Trek Little Dipper is offered in one size – toddler, which is fits a circumference range of 46–50 cm.
 To determine if this is an appropriate size, simply measure the circumference of the child’s head using a cloth tape measure or a piece of string and a ruler.
-Be sure to measure horizontally across the brow and over your ears, then use the bike helmet size chart below to find the proper helmet size based on the measurement.
+Be sure to measure horizontally across the brow and over the ears, then use the bike helmet size chart below to find the proper helmet size based on the measurement.

-A person should ride with a helmet that fits their style and your head.
-Visit our "Bike sizing and fit guides" to view our sizing guide and find the perfect fit.
+A person should ride with a helmet that fits their style and their head.
+Visit our ‘Bike sizing and fit guides’ to view our sizing guide and find the perfect fit.

 The Trek Little Dipper helmet is made of numerous materials, consisting of a protective foam layer made of EPS and a polycarbonate shell.
 The remaining materials consist of various types of plastic.